Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: Implementation and Benchmarks

 This is offloaded to the userland application because key management is arguably better handled in user space: for example, we need to react to an incorrect password by asking the user to try again, not by emitting a kernel log message.
 There is also another technical hindrance to delegating everything to the kernel module: state-of-the-art KDFs like Argon2id~\cite{argon2} are not currently implemented in the Linux Kernel Crypto API~\cite{kernel-crypto}, while they are available in user-space software libraries like Libgcrypt~\cite{libgcrypt}.

-The other blocks of the volume header, which contain the slice map encrypted with the $\mathsf{VEK}$, are managed by the kernel module (except at \texttt{init} time, when an empty position map is written by the userland tool).
+The other blocks of the volume header, which contain the slice map encrypted with the $\VEK$, are managed by the kernel module (except at \sflcinit time, when an empty slice map is written by the userland tool).